james-jory/segment-personalize-workshop/exercise1/README.md

 datasource0 = glueContext.create_dynamic_frame_from_options("s3", {'paths': ["s3://segment-personalize-workshop/segment-logs"], 'recurse':True}, format="json")
 ```

 Since we only want specific events for training our Personalize model, we'll use Glue's `Filter` transformation to keep only the records we want.
 The `datasource0` DynamicFrame created above is passed to `Filter.apply(...)` function along with the `filter_function` function.
-It's in `filter_function` where we keep events that have a product SKU and `userId` specified.
+It's in `filter_function` where we keep events that have a userId, product SKU, and event specified.
+All other records are ignored.
 The resulting DynamicFrame is captured as `interactions`.

 ```python
 supported_events = ['Product Added', 'Order Completed', 'Product Clicked']